Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 3. Discomfort and heaviness in the intestines;

-4. Discomfort when sitting for a long time;
+4. Inconvenience when sitting for long periods of time;

 5. Irritation, itching and burning around the anus;

-6. Swelling of the anus, induration around the anus.
+6. Swelling of the anus, hardening around the anus.

-If preventive measures did not help and the nodes nevertheless got out, then a logical question arises: how to cure hemorrhoids after childbirth?
+If preventive measures did not help and the nodes still came out, then a logical question arises: how to cure hemorrhoids after childbirth?
 The most important thing is, despite the incredible lack of time due to the baby, to find a couple of hours to go to the proctologist.
-The sooner you start therapy, the faster the result will come and it will be more effective.
+The sooner you start therapy, the faster the result will come and the more effective it will be.

-Treatments for advanced hemorrhoids may not be compatible with breastfeeding.
+Treatment methods for advanced hemorrhoids may be incompatible with breastfeeding.

 Hemorrhoids and lactation

-What is the treatment for hemorrhoids after childbirth
+What treatment is there for hemorrhoids after childbirth?

-It is better that drugs during lactation are local, since the risk of their components passing into breast milk is much lower.
-Usually, when hemorrhoids occur after childbirth, treatment occurs with the help of ointments and rectal suppositories.
+It is better that medications during lactation are local, since the risk of their components passing into breast milk is much lower.
+Usually, when hemorrhoids occur after childbirth, treatment occurs with ointments and rectal suppositories.
 They will help relieve pain and swelling, stop bleeding, remove inflammation and improve blood microcirculation in the veins.

-Ointments and gels are effective for treating external bumps, and suppositories for hemorrhoids after childbirth will help to cope with internal nodes.
-Which drug is best suited in your case, the attending physician will tell you.
-Now, not only the woman's health is taken into account, but also the baby's condition (the presence of congenital diseases, allergic reactions, weight gain, etc.).
-Approved for use during lactation Anestezin, Neflubin, Bupivacaine.
-They will help stop bleeding and increase the tone of the veins Vikasol, Glivenol, Endotenol.
+Ointments and gels are effective for treating external lumps, and suppositories for hemorrhoids after childbirth will help deal with internal lumps.
+Your doctor will tell you which drug is best suited for your case.
+Now, not only the woman’s health is taken into account, but also the baby’s condition (presence of congenital diseases, allergic reactions, weight gain, etc.).
+Anastezin, Neflubin, Bupivacaine are approved for use during lactation.
+Vikasol, Glivenol, Endotenol will help stop bleeding and increase the tone of the veins.

-The doctor will always be able to choose drugs for hemorrhoids that are allowed when breastfeeding and will not harm the baby.
-Therefore, it is not advisable to postpone treatment until the end of the lactation period.
-So you can bring yourself to a stage where only surgery can help.
-Modern medicine has a sufficient set of methods for getting rid of hemorrhoids during breastfeeding, which will help you fully enjoy the joy of motherhood.
-Do not panic if you find hemorrhoids after childbirth, modern doctors know well how to treat the problem.
+The doctor will always be able to select medications for hemorrhoids that are allowed during breastfeeding and will not harm the baby.
+Therefore, postponing treatment until the end of the lactation period is not advisable.
+This way you can bring yourself to the stage where only surgery can help.
+Modern medicine has a sufficient range of methods for getting rid of hemorrhoids during breastfeeding, which will help you fully enjoy the joy of motherhood.
+Do not panic if you find hemorrhoids after childbirth; modern doctors know well how to treat the problem.

-During pregnancy and lactation, any treatment should be treated with great caution.
-Medicinal herbs are no exception, since their impact on the body of the mother and child is not always beneficial.
-Penetrating into breast milk, decoctions and lotions that are harmless to an adult can harm the baby.
-Of course, during lactation, it is preferable to choose herbal-based drugs, but only a doctor can make this choice.
+During pregnancy and breastfeeding, any treatment methods should be treated with great caution.
+Medicinal herbs are no exception, since their effect on the body of the mother and child is not always beneficial.
+Penetrating into breast milk, decoctions and lotions that are harmless to adults can harm the baby.
+Of course, during lactation it is preferable to choose herbal-based drugs, but only a doctor can make this choice.
 To get rid of hemorrhoids after childbirth, folk remedies are good, but only after consulting a doctor.
-It is dangerous to use the advice of grandmothers and acquaintances without medical permission.
+It is dangerous to use the advice of grandmothers and friends without medical permission.

 The most popular folk recipes are as follows:

-1. - Three times a day, drink fresh rowan juice diluted with clean water;
+1. - Drink fresh rowan juice diluted with clean water three times a day;

 2. - Wash the anus area daily with a chilled decoction of wild strawberries;

-3. - Lubricate the outer bumps with celandine juice, insert a cotton swab with celandine juice into the anus at night;
+3. - Lubricate the external cones with celandine juice, insert a cotton swab with celandine juice into the anus at night;

-4. - Apply lotions with a decoction of sloe leaves or horsetail to the hemorrhoids.
+4. - Apply lotions with a decoction of thorn or horsetail leaves to the hemorrhoids.

-It must be understood that the effect of the drug for hemorrhoids after childbirth will be temporary.
-After a few months, hemorrhoidal bumps may reappear.
-In order to get rid of hemorrhoids forever, it is necessary to correct a lot in the usual way of life.
-In the treatment of hemorrhoids, the most important role is played by proper nutrition and drinking regimen.
+You need to understand that the effect of the medicine for hemorrhoids after childbirth will be temporary.
+After a few months, hemorrhoidal bumps may appear again.
+In order to get rid of hemorrhoids forever, you need to adjust a lot in your usual way of life.
+In the treatment of hemorrhoids, proper nutrition and drinking regimen play a vital role.

-When compiling your menu for the day, you need, first of all, to make sure that there is no constipation the next day.
+When drawing up your menu for the day, you need to, first of all, make sure that you do not experience constipation the next day.
 Fermented milk products, cereals (especially buckwheat and oatmeal), bran bread, fresh and thermally processed fruits and vegetables improve intestinal motility.
-A good remedy for constipation is the daily use of vegetable oil, olive oil is best.
+A good remedy for constipation is daily consumption of vegetable oil, preferably olive oil.

 The main difficulty for a nursing mother is that the products should not cause an undesirable reaction in the child.
 Citrus fruits and red berries are considered strong allergens.
-Fresh apples, dishes with cabbage and peas can bring tummy discomfort to the baby.
+Fresh apples, dishes with cabbage and peas can bring discomfort to the baby's tummy.
 Plums are prohibited.
 Watermelons and melons should be introduced into your diet very carefully.

 It is best to drink clean water and natural compotes (dried fruits in winter).

-There is one proven and safe way to make the intestines work hard in the morning.
-It is necessary immediately after waking up to drink one glass of water on an empty stomach, at least half an hour before breakfast.
-In the water, in the absence of allergies in the baby, it is advisable to add a few drops of lemon juice.
+There is one proven and safe way to make your intestines work harder in the morning.
+You need to drink one glass of water on an empty stomach immediately after waking up, at least half an hour before breakfast.
+If your baby is not allergic, it is advisable to add a few drops of lemon juice to the water.

-Following a diet by a mother during lactation will help her quickly regain strength after childbirth, and the baby will get stronger.
-To do this, you will have to greatly limit yourself in sweets and pastries, spicy and spicy foods, and smoked products.
-Completely avoid sugary carbonated drinks and alcohol.
+Following a diet by the mother during lactation will help her quickly regain strength after childbirth, and the baby will get stronger.
+To do this, you will have to greatly limit yourself in sweets and baked goods, hot and spicy foods, and smoked products.
+Completely eliminate sugary carbonated drinks and alcohol.

-In order not to find out what hemorrhoids look like after childbirth, you need to start following the listed nutritional rules from the first weeks of pregnancy.
-It's no secret that a mother's diet most directly affects the health of the baby.
-Rational nutrition will help to avoid many problems during pregnancy and after childbirth.
+In order not to find out what hemorrhoids look like after childbirth, you should start adhering to the listed nutritional rules from the first weeks of pregnancy.
+It's no secret that a mother's diet directly affects the baby's health.
+A balanced diet will help you avoid many problems during pregnancy and after childbirth.

 Exercise for hemorrhoids

-In the postpartum period, a young mother thinks least of all about sports.
+During the postpartum period, a young mother least of all thinks about playing sports.
 But it is during this period that moderate physical activity is extremely important.
 After childbirth, it is important to strengthen the pelvic muscles as early as possible.
 Special gymnastics will also help increase vascular tone, improve blood circulation and stimulate peristalsis.

-Regular physical activity on the pelvic area will help not only restore the muscles to their former elasticity.
-Special medical gymnastics is a powerful prevention for the development of hemorrhoids.
-You need to start doing a little exercise even during the period of bearing a baby, then after childbirth hemorrhoids will not overshadow the joy of motherhood.
+Regular physical activity on the pelvic area will not only help restore the muscles to their former elasticity.
+Special therapeutic exercises are a powerful prevention for the development of hemorrhoids.
+You need to start doing a little exercise while you are still pregnant, so that after giving birth, hemorrhoids will not overshadow the joy of motherhood.
 The set of exercises is simple and can be performed even at home.

-The undoubted benefit will bring daily walks in the fresh air, which are so nice to do with a baby in a stroller.
-Just make sure that you do not have to lift a heavy stroller, entrust it to men.
+Daily walks in the fresh air, which are so pleasant to do with a baby in a stroller, will bring undoubted benefits.
+Just make sure that you don’t have to lift a heavy stroller; entrust this to men.
 Walking will not only strengthen the necessary muscles, but also enrich the blood with oxygen.

 Hygiene for hemorrhoids in the postpartum period

-In the presence of hemorrhoids, you will have to observe some features of personal hygiene.
-After a bowel movement, you can no longer use the usual toilet paper, replace it with wet wipes.
-Better yet, wash your anus with cold water after every bowel movement.
+If you have hemorrhoids, you will have to observe some personal hygiene features.
+After bowel movements, you can no longer use your usual toilet paper; replace it with wet wipes.
+Better yet, wash the anus area with cold water after each bowel movement.
 This will not only prevent the spread of infection, but also strengthen the walls of blood vessels.
-After washing, you need to apply an ointment for hemorrhoids after childbirth, which the doctor prescribed.
-If you were a fan of baths and saunas, they will need to be abandoned for the duration of treatment for hemorrhoids.
+After washing, you need to apply the ointment for hemorrhoids after childbirth, which was prescribed by the doctor.
+If you were a fan of baths and saunas, you will need to give them up during treatment for hemorrhoids.

-Strict adherence to the doctor's instructions, along with proper nutrition, daily physical education and careful hygiene will help mom get rid of hemorrhoids once and for all.
-A healthy and happy mother is a strong and calm baby.
+Strictly following the doctor’s instructions, along with proper nutrition, daily exercise and careful hygiene will help mom get rid of hemorrhoids once and for all.
+And a healthy and happy mother means a strong and calm baby.
 And remember that breastfeeding is not an obstacle to the treatment of such an unpleasant disease as hemorrhoids.

-More than 80% of women acquire hemorrhoids after carrying and giving birth to a child.
-I wonder how many young mothers cannot talk about a delicate problem that has arisen, even with their closest friends?
-Feeling uncomfortable and in pain, are you embarrassed to see a doctor?
-But external hemorrhoids after childbirth is a disease that is successfully treated.
+More than 80% of women acquire hemorrhoids after pregnancy and childbirth.
+I wonder how many young mothers cannot talk about a delicate problem that has arisen even with their closest friends?
+Feeling discomfort and pain, are you embarrassed to see a doctor?
+But external hemorrhoids after childbirth are a disease that can be successfully treated.

-What are the most effective and safest means of treating the disease for the health of mom and baby??
+What treatments for the disease are the most effective and safe for the health of mother and baby??

-There is nothing shameful in being sick.
+There is nothing shameful about the disease.
 This is the same varicose veins, only located in the rectum.
-Hemorrhoids can be internal, hidden inside the rectum, and external, when hemorrhoids occur on the sphincter.
+Hemorrhoids can be internal, hidden inside the rectum, and external, when hemorrhoids arise on the sphincter.

 For veins, pregnancy and childbirth become a real test.
 There are several reasons for this:

-• An enlarged uterus that presses on the veins of the rectum;
+• An enlarging uterus that puts pressure on the veins of the rectum;

-• Constipation, forcing to strain during bowel movements;
+• Constipation, causing you to strain during bowel movements;

 • Low physical activity of women during and after pregnancy;